St Edward's Crown

 St Edward's Crown is the coronation crown of the Crown Jewels of the United Kingdom.
 Named after Saint Edward the Confessor, versions of it have traditionally been used to crown English and British monarchs at their coronations since the 13th century.
 It is normally on public display in the Jewel House at the Tower of London, and is widely regarded as one of the most important pieces of regalia in the British monarchy.

 The original crown was a holy relic kept at Westminster Abbey, Edward's burial place, until the regalia were either sold or melted down when Parliament abolished the monarchy in 1649, during the English Civil War.
 The current St Edward's Crown was made for Charles II in 1661.
 It is 22-carat gold, 30 cm tall, weighs 2.23 kg, and is decorated with 444 precious and fine gemstones.
 The crown is similar in weight and overall appearance to the original, but its arches are Baroque.
-It was recognised by Guinness World Records as the most valuable crown in the world.

-After 1689, owing to its weight, the crown was not used to crown any monarch for over 200 years.
-In 1911, the tradition was revived by George V and has continued ever since.
-It was placed on the high altar and formally used again at the 2023 coronation of Charles III, marking its return as the principal coronation crown of the sovereign.
+Owing to its weight, after 1689 the crown was not used to crown any monarch for over 200 years, instead it was displayed on the altar at the coronation, while a lighter coronation crown or state crown was used.
+Use in the coronation was revived by George V in 1911 and has continued since.
+It was most recently used at the 2023 coronation of Charles III.